Code-Institute-Submissions/SegzAyo-SegzAyo-Online_MarketPlace2_AprResub/README.md

 #### Persona
 Anna is a software developer that just secured a job outside the country, she has some household items and furnitures she wants to sell before relocating.
-Justin is a craftsman that specializes in woodwork and he is looking to sell his works without renting a to showcase his craft.
+Justin is a craftsman that specializes in woodwork and he is looking for means of selling his works without renting an outlet to showcase his craft.
 They both:
 * Register on Marketsquare and created a profile.
 * Listed the items they want to sell with detailed Information.
 * Manage information of listed items and delete items that are out of stock.

-Tina's friend needs a laptop for studies, her friend cannot afford it at the moment so Tina has decided to buy a used laptop for her friend so;
+Tina's friend needs a laptop for studies, her friend cannot afford it at the moment so Tina has decided to buy a used laptop for her friend,so;
 * Tina visits Marketsquare and searched for a laptop in the search engine.
 * Tina gets a search result of laptops listed on Marketsquare.
 * Tina clicks on the ones with competitive prices to read more about them.